 This request should have sent their sales alarm bells ringing: existing customer with a 3-year-old car that has just come out of warranty requesting to borrow and test drive the expensive next model up for a whole day.

 If ever a golden sales opportunity dropped in someone’s lap, this was it.

-Instead of recognising and grabbing this opportunity, the sales clerk apologises and says he can only give a loan of a car several models down from mine.
+Instead of recognizing and grabbing this opportunity, the sales clerk apologizes and says he can only give a loan of a car several models down from mine.
 Then he goes on for the next few minutes telling me how good this much cheaper model is.